ctf/TEPID-commons/README.md

 }

 dependencies {
-    compile "ca.mcgill:tepid-commons:$TEPID-COMMONS"
+    compile "ca.mcgill:tepid-commons:$TEPID_COMMONS"
 }
 ```

-Where `$TEPID-COMMONS` can be any release, commit hash, or snapshot.
+Where `$TEPID_COMMONS` can be any release, commit hash, or snapshot.

 # Testing